Our north star begins with our heart. This aligns our actions with the purpose, clarity, and precision needed to serve the cause.

 The world can be complex, and simplicity is the result of organizing that complexity, thoughtfully.
 We keep our training content and interactions simple.

 We are accessible and transparent from the way we create and share our content, to our interactions with partners.
 Accessibility allows us to magnify our service and impact.

 The world is diverse, so our solutions must be reflective and inclusive of this diversity in order to be effective.

-No Limits Generation is led by a team of proven social-entrepreneurs and proven tech and media veterans working in close collaboration with leading, child well-being experts, educators, and mental health professionals.
+No Limit Generation is led by a team of proven social-entrepreneurs, technology veterans and media innovators working in close collaboration with child well-being experts, educators, and mental health professionals.

 CEO & Founder

 Samier Mansur is a social entrepreneur, innovator, and writer who is driven by ideas that can help support more just, peaceful, and better organized world.